Chevrotain/chevrotain/docs/concrete_syntax_tree.md

 ````

 Some of the Terminals and Non-Terminals are used in **both** alternatives.
-It is possible to check for the existence of distinguishing terminals such as the Let and Select
+It is possible to check for the existence of distinguishing terminals such as the "Let" and "Select".
 But this is not a robust approach.

 ```javaScript